abraker95/osu-framework-tutorial/2-Hello-World.md

     }

-The `Add` method adds object that are derived from the `Drawable` base class. `SpriteText` is one type derived from `Drawable`.
-Another type of object is `Box`.
-A `Box` object when added to the environemnt displays a rectangle.
+The `Add` method adds objects that are derived from the `Drawable` base class. `SpriteText` is one type derived from `Drawable`.
+Another type of object is derived from `Drawable` is `Box`.
+When a `Box` object is added to the environemnt, a rectangle is displayed.
 In this example we will set the `Size`, `Position`, and `Colour` properties of the `Box` object.
 The following code can be added into the `load` method:

 	Add(new Box
         {